 So follow me and Edward through the 20th century!

-Elizabeth Masen stood in the kitchen with a cup of tea in her hand, looking through the window at her son—who was chopping up wood for the stove—and tried to not let her mind wander to all of her worries, which concerned the fifteen year old boy.
+Elizabeth Masen stood in the kitchen with a cup of tea in her hands, looking through the window at her son—who was assisting one of the servants by piling chopped wood for the stove—and tried to not let her mind wander to all of her worries, which concerned the fifteen-year-old boy.

-Her son was the most important thing in her life, and he had been ever since she brought him home from the hospital, but she had often wondered if her love had been enough for him.
+Her son was the most important part of her life, and he had been ever since she first heard his cries after his birth, but she had often wondered if her love had been enough for him.
 He was a great young man, a gentleman that she took pride in having raised well, but she was afraid that his lack of fatherly affection would have a great impact on the person he would become.

-For one thing, he did not seem too eager on actually having a family of his own one day.
-All he seemed to care about was becoming a soldier, and she knew that the only thing that kept him from talking about it all day was her dislike for his choice.
-And the fact that he was underage.
+For one thing, he did not seem too eager about actually having a family of his own one day.
+All he seemed to care about was being drafted, and she knew that the only thing that kept him from talking about it all day was her disposition against his choice, as well as the fact that he was underage.

-Elizabeth fervently hoped that the war would end before her son was old enough.
-She wouldn't really have anything against him joining the army; she just did not want him out in the war.
+Elizabeth fervently hoped that the war would come to an end before her son was old enough.
+She wouldn't really have anything against him enlisting; she just did not want him out in the war.
 She would worry too much.

 "Mrs. Masen?
 Are you finished with your tea?"
 Mary, the housekeeper, brought Elizabeth out of her thoughts and she looked down at the cup of tea, which was now cold, before giving it to the younger woman.

 "Yes, thank you, Mary."
 Her eyes wandered back to the boy in the backyard.
-He had grown quite a lot during the last year and he was now almost as tall as his father.
-Overall, he did look a lot like her husband, Edward Masen Sr.—except from the traits he got from her, which were her green eyes and bronze locks—and the resemblance had intensified as the boy grew older.
+He had grown quite a lot during the year which he had been away at school and he was now almost as tall as his father.
+Overall, he did look a lot like her husband, Edward Masen Sr.—except the traits he got from her, which were her green eyes and bronze locks—and the resemblance had intensified as the boy grew older.

-Now her son straightened his back and wiped the sweat off his forehead, before collecting the logs and piling them on the porch.
+Now her son straightened his back and wiped the sweat off his forehead, before giving a nod to the servant, George, and heading back inside.
 He came in through the kitchen door and kissed her on the cheek.

 "Would you like some lemonade, dear?
 Mary just made some," she said, taking his jacket from him and folding it over a chair.

 Elizabeth put the cold glass of lemonade in front of her son and he gulped it down.
-It was a hot summer's day and chopping wood was a tiring task, but fortunately her son was a fit boy.
-"You should take a shower before dinner.
+It was a hot summer's day and he was not particularly used to manual labor, but fortunately, her son was a fit boy.
+"You should wash up before dinner.
 Your father will be home any minute."

 "Have you given his proposition any more thought?"

-The young boy sighed lightly and was reluctant to meet his mother's eyes.
-He knew where this would go, and had he had a choice in the matter, he would have wanted to avoid the subject altogether.
+The young boy sighed softly and was reluctant to meet his mother's eyes.
+He knew where this would go, and had the choice been his in the matter, he would have wanted to avoid the subject altogether.

 "Mother, you know why I am not too eager.
 I don't dream of becoming a lawyer like Father."